Forgetting your own limitations or the power of the subconscious mind

 The “highest paved road” in the USA as a metaphor – and what that has to do with our lives

-On this trip I drove along “the highest paved road” in Colorado.
-What an experience – in terms of scenery, driving technique and overall experience, too!
-Impressive views, lots of wildlife and a beautiful landscape of ice and snow to boot.
+On this trip, I drove along the “highest paved road” in Colorado.
+What an experience—scenically, technically, and emotionally.
+Impressive views, wildlife, and even stretches of ice and snow.

-Herds of mountain goats and marmots crossed my path, too, often around a bend.
+Herds of mountain goats and marmots crossed the road, often just around a bend.

-And how often do we not know what will happen next?
+How often don’t we know what comes next?

-And how often do we see a bend ahead and don’t know what’s around it?
+How often do we face a bend without knowing what’s beyond it?

 Somehow.

-What is certain is that we are not alone around the bend.
-They are there too: the other drivers, cyclists and hikers.
+What is certain: we are not alone beyond the bend.
+Others are there too—drivers, cyclists, hikers.

-In this spirit, I wish you a reflective pre-Christmas season.
+With this in mind, I wish you a reflective pre-Christmas season.

 Go for it, go for your goal.